 The user experience is different for every page

-Countless landing page design elements — from colors and shapes to words and layouts — affect the way people experience your landing page.
+Countless post-click landing page design elements — from colors and shapes to words and layouts — affect the way people experience your post-click landing page.

 The best way to determine their impact on your conversion rate is by testing to see how people behave on your page specifically.
 And remember: The way visitors use your page today may not be the way they use it tomorrow.
 So never stop testing.

-To begin easily testing and optimizing landing page user experience, start with the web’s most designer-friendly builder.
+To begin easily testing and optimizing post-click landing page user experience, Sign up for an Instapage Enterprise demo today.

 Demo includes AdMap™, Personalization, AMP,